 FRASC Past Meetings:

-For our 2015 assessment, we would like to further the concept of green infrastructure to include ecosystem services and the multiple benefits these spaces provide, as natural areas and working landscapes.
-We would also like to further the discussion of connecting people to their landscapes by looking at sustainable recreation and outdoor education.
+For our 2015 assessment, we would like to further the concept of sustainable range management, including ecosystem services and the multiple benefits rangelands provide as natural areas and working landscapes.
+We would also like to further the discussion of how to prevent rangeland from becoming a low-priority or mismanaged landscape.